 I don’t really know how, but Olivia was somehow an amazing newborn sleeper.
 Two weeks in she was giving us 7-8 hour stretches at night and it was amazing!

 I knew what overtiredness was and I knew to watch for tired cues, but I didn’t know about awake windows.
-I knew about putting newborns down “drowsy but awake,” but didn’t actually know how.
-So her sleep “success” wasn’t because of anything we did, she just slept.
-Until we hit four months…
+I eventually learned I could try laying her down “drowsy but awake,” but didn’t actually know how.

 Baby Olivia

-I had never even heard of the four month regression until a friend mentioned it when her baby turned four months a few days ahead of Olivia.
+I had never even heard of the four-month regression until a friend mentioned it when her baby turned four months a few days ahead of Olivia.
 But it became very real very fast and hit us like a ton of BRICKS!

 I vividly remember being home for Christmas and nursing Olivia for what seemed like the 100th time that night.
 As I was walking her back to her pack ‘n play, I fell.
-I was so darn tired I literally dropped to the ground.

-Praise God for motherly instincts, because it was as controlled as a fall could possibly be, and Olivia didn’t actually hit the ground.
+Praise God for motherly instincts, because it was as controlled as a fall could possibly be and Olivia didn’t actually hit the ground.
 Jason scooped her up and was able to lay her down, and we all went back to sleep.
-And I somehow kept going, thinking it was just how it had to be.

 So from about 4-10 months old, Olivia woke anywhere between 3-7 times a night, and I would get her up, nurse her, and lay her back down, hoping she’d actually stay asleep.
 And if she wouldn’t, I’d re-rock or re-nurse her, eventually stick Jason on her to re-rock her, often having him pass her right back to me to re-nurse her to sleep.

-Not to mention putting her to sleep initially!
-We often tried putting her down drowsy (little did we know that was only a newborn goal!), but it rarely worked.
 Sometimes we’d let her cry for 10 minutes, just to feel like we were attempting something, but then we’d always end up rocking her to sleep.
 Jason and I would often take turns rocking her, re-rocking her, bouncing on the yoga ball, etc., until she was finally down for the night.

 But after days that turned into weeks that turned into months, at some point you can only explain so much.